 2. Use simulations and relatable case studies

 Call center agents should get plenty of practice in dealing with customers long before they’re required to actually resolve their first issue.
-This can be achieved by incorporating realistic simulations, role plays and case studies in the training program.
+This can be achieved by incorporating realistic scenarios, role-plays, and case studies in the training program.

 One of the most important call center training tips is to provide opportunities for practice.
 Case studies and recordings from real call center interactions, or realistic simulations, will not only teach agents better decision-making skills but also provide a space to learn from mistakes without impacting the customer.